cs0320/notes/book/src/promises-fetch-prs/promises-fetch-prs.md

 while(true) {}
 ```

 What's happening here?
-JavaScript -- a language built for the web -- is a language whose design is _deeply and unavoidably_ tangled with concurrency.
+JavaScript&mdash;a language built for the web&mdash;is a language whose design is _deeply and unavoidably_ tangled with concurrency.

 And yet, JavaScript itself (barring some modern extensions) is _single threaded_.
 We don't create a new thread to wait for a web request to finish.
 Instead, we create a callback, like we would for a button being clicked.